allanlucio/algorithms_practice/README.md

 This repository contains some algorithms that i have practiced for improve my programming habilities

-* The top goal is resolve at least one question per day
+* The top goal is resolve at least one question per day on leetcode